 However more commonly, overconsumption of fast foods and fizzy drinks, both high in phosphorus, can lead to excess levels of phosphorus and low calcium, resulting in muscle cramps, twitches or high blood pressure.

 How do you know if you are low or high in a particular mineral?
 One useful test is a hair tissue mineral analysis.
 This will also pick up any heavy metal toxicity.
-To find out more, just book a free 15 minute health chat with Sarah Isaacs the online naturopath.
+To find out more, just book a free 15 minute health chat with Sarah Isaacs the online naturopath and nutritionist.

 In the meantime, enjoy the early morning sun to boost vitamin D levels, cut down on junk food and fizzy drinks- and eat fresh organic food whenever possible.
 Also, don’t binge on dairy foods- and you can hope to enjoy the benefits of a well-balanced body.